matteofiorini92/QuotesQuiz/README.md

 ### The Surface Plane

-The color palette of the website will change based on the topic chosen?
+The color palette of the website will be white - light blue - blue The font will be Ubuntu.
-Fonts will be:
-- xxx
-- xxx

 ## Features